Vietnam's Next Top Model season 2

 Vietnam's Next Top Model, Cycle 2 is the second season of Vietnam's Next Top Model to be produced again by Vietnam Television and Multimedia JSC.
 The show is set to air on VTV3, at every Sunday primetime (8:00 pm UTC+7) from September 25, 2011 to January 8, 2012.
 There are 14 episodes.

 For the first time in VNTM, the creator of Top Model franchise, Tyra Banks appeared as a special guest judge in the final show on January 8, 2012.

-The winner was 20-year-old Hoàng Thị Thùy from Thanh Hóa.
-She served as mentor of The Face Vietnam in 2017.
-Furthermore, she became the 1st Runner-Up from Miss Universe Vietnam 2017.
-In addition, she competed on Miss Universe 2019, where she placed top 20.
+The winner was 19-year-old Hoàng Thị Thùy from Thanh Hóa.

-Kikki Lê, Nguyễn Thị Hoàng Oanh and Nguyễn Thùy Dương competed in the All-Stars cycle along with the others All-Stars.
-Dương finished Co-Runner Up with Chà Mi in this season.